wymp/ts-monorepo-poc/README.md

 Generic Typescript Monorepo Philosophy
 =================================================================================================================

-_**NOTE: THIS IS A WORK IN PROGRESS.** This repository is a reference implementation of the monorepo philosophy outlined in this readme.
+_**NOTE: THIS IS AN EXPERIMENT.** This repository is a reference implementation of the monorepo philosophy outlined in this readme.
 It may work for you, but it may not.
 Use at your own risk, and be ready to take what's valuable from it while leaving behind what's not._